Saturday, March 11th, 2017

 Share

 Tom Jones scored the first of 16 No. 1 songs in the U.K. with “It’s Not Unusual” in 1965.
 The Jackson 5 signed with Motown Records in 1969.
-Crosby, Stills, Nash & Young released the epic album Déjà vu and The 5th Dimension won Record of the Year at the Grammy Awards with the classic Aquarius/Let The Sunshine In in 1970.
+Crosby, Stills, Nash & Young released the epic album Déjà vu, and The 5th Dimension won Record of the Year at the Grammy Awards with the classic Aquarius/Let The Sunshine In in 1970.
 Tears for Fears released the single “Everybody Wants To Rule The World” in 1985.
 Queen Elizabeth II knighted Paul McCartney in 1997.
-Indeed, March 11 has seen some musical high notes including, we think, Craft Beer Crosscut 3.11.17: A Flight of Music.
+Indeed, March 11 saw some high musical notes, including, we think, Craft Beer Crosscut 3.11.17: A Flight of Music.

 Abita-Purple-Haze-TacomaAbita Purple Haze